wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab_Info.md

 1. Please confirm that you can login to WxCC Admin portal by using the links above.

-2. You have to use the admin account (with Administrator privileges) for the access to the Control Hub and Administration portal.
+2. You have to use the admin account (with Administrator privileges) for access to Control Hub and Administration portal.

 3. Please follow the labs in the same order as they are provided.
-Some of the lambs would have dependencies.

 ### Users